CLOUD MOUNTAIN’S RESPONSE TO COVID-19:

 Since mid-August, we have been hosting small groups of 5 – 7 retreatants at a time engaging in supported, solitary self-retreat.
 These first, careful steps in opening our doors have allowed us to put our highly detailed, covid-19 public health precautions to the test.
 These include mask-wearing, social distancing, hand hygiene, moving indoor activities outside and enhancing ventilation of indoor spaces.
 We rely on the most current science, research and data in the development and application of our public health measures.

-- Participated successfully in at least one retreat at Cloud Mountain already, and
+- Have already successfully attended at least one retreat at Cloud Mountain within the last 7 years.

 Please bear in mind, there is no such thing as perfect safety.
 Each of us must make our own decisions about risk tolerance.
 Because the genuine dangers of this disease should not be minimized, we encourage people in high-risk groups (due to age, underlying medical conditions, a compromised immune system, who are caregivers to high-risk individuals) to deeply reflect on the wisdom of doing retreat right now.